 - Why did Israel want to be like other nations?

-- Why did God give into their demands?
+- Why did God give in to their demands?
+Does He do the same with us?